 Pending or Planned Tribal Court Bar Admissions:

-Catawba, Cherokee, Chickasaw, Chocktaw
+Catawba, Cherokee, Chickasaw, Choctaw

 Osage, Seminole